- Graduate Nursing Program Requirements

 - Each manuscript included in the dissertation must be formatted for a specific journal.

-- At least 1 of the 3 manuscripts must have been submitted prior to the dissertation defense.
+- At least one of the three manuscripts must have been submitted prior to the dissertation defense.

 - Manuscripts submitted for publication prior to the final dissertation defense must have the approval of all dissertation committee members in order to be included in the final dissertation.